KeziahMoselle/pippitrack/README.md

 ![configure](.github/config.gif)

-Track a user (top plays, daily updates and replays) You can track up to 100 players.
+Track a user (top plays, weekly updates and replays) You can track up to 100 players.

 ```